-The Plan captures nearly $19 billion in Enterprise department capital investments during the next 10 years, a 3.8% increase from the previous Plan.
+The Plan captures over $20 billion in Enterprise department capital investments during the next 10 years.

-Major projects identified in the last Plan such as the Central Subway, the Transbay Transit Center, Pier 70, and SFO terminal improvements, are proceeding.
-Additional Enterprise department needs have arisen, most notably the need to fortify the Seawall along the northern waterfront to protect the buildings, transportation systems, and horizontal infrastructure in that part of the city, as well as the residents, workers, and visitors who frequent there.
+Major projects identified in the last Plan such as the Seawall, Central Subway, the Transbay Transit Center, Pier 70, and SFO terminal improvements, are proceeding.
+Additional Enterprise department needs have arisen, notably the need to build adequate facilities to support our growing transit fleet.

 Enterprise departments appear in this Plan’s G.O.
 Bond Program.
 The SFMTA passed a $500 million Transportation G.O.
-Bond in 2014, and there is another one planned for 2024, as well as a $350 million bond to fortify the Seawall in 2018.
+Bond in 2014, and the Seawall won approval for a $425 million G.O.
+Bond in 2018.
+The next Transportation G.O.
+Bond is here planned for 2022.

 The Enterprise departments also issue revenue bonds against the revenues generated from user fees, taxes, and surcharges.
 Table 1.4 shows the current amount of revenue bonds to be issued for each department over the 10-year term of this Plan.

 As with the G.O.
 Bond and COP Programs, all revenue bond issuances are subject to change based on market conditions and cash flow needs of the associated projects.